dchats1/ansible-role-cortex/README.md

 Deploys a Cortex Cluster on Podman.
 Uses etcd and Cassandra. https://cortexmetrics.io/

-By adjusting the replica variables all cortex services can be scaled up, and distributors can be scaled down.
+By adjusting the replica variables all cortex services can be scaled up.
+Distributors and Ingesters can be scaled down.

 Requirements
 ------------